basho/riak_cs/client_tests/clojure/clj-s3/README.md

 ## Overview

-These tests are written using a copy of [clj-aws-s3](https://github.com/weavejester/clj-aws-s3) at tag 0.3.10, for S3 API call.
+These tests are written using a modified copy of [clj-aws-s3](https://github.com/weavejester/clj-aws-s3) at tag 0.3.10, for S3 API call.
 On the other hand, Riak CS specific administrative API call is implemented in